 Here we share 5 simple lesson activities that can make a real difference to pupils’ confidence and Maths vocabulary at KS2.

-As your pupils develop their talk for Maths, they will also progress in their reasoning skills – and provide lots of evidence for you to identify.
+As your pupils develop a variety of Maths words terminology, they will also progress in their reasoning skills – and provide lots of evidence for you to identify.
 The days of no talking in lessons are long gone thank goodness!
 Instead, the challenge now is to encourage children to talk mathematically, using the right vocabulary, in the right contexts.

 As teachers, we can all think of those moments in class, when having taught a topic for days or weeks, a child is stumped as soon as they are given a word problem which they have to apply their learning to.
 One of the main reasons a child may struggle in this situation is the difficulty with understanding language and vocabulary.
 Sometimes it is a problem with new and unfamiliar words, sometimes it is learning that familiar words can have a different meaning in a mathematical context.